Chapter Twelve

 THE FIRST ROTATION: INDIVIDUAL REFLECTIONS

 Wenh lifted her moldavite pendant, held it to catch the firelight.
-The green stone pulsed, and for a moment everyone could see what she'd seen at seven years old—the sky darkening at noon, the meteor falling, the gift from heaven to earth that had marked her as different, as special, as someone who saw patterns others couldn't see.
+The green stone pulsed, and for a moment everyone could see what she'd seen seven winters in—the sky darkening at noon, the meteor falling, the gift from heaven to earth that had marked her as different, as special, as someone who saw patterns others couldn't see.

 She looked around the circle at the ten others, her eyes lingering on each face.

 "But I didn't understand yet that patterns aren't just personal.
 They're relational.
 The medicine I discovered only mattered because Weiknos needed it for his goats.
 The vessels Yemotos made held what I brewed.
-The questions Serepna asked kept my teaching from drifting into performance.
-The colors Seybha brought made the medicine \beautiful\—made people want it rather than fear it."
+The questions Serapnenh asked kept my teaching from drifting into performance.
+The colors Sebenh brought made the medicine \beautiful\—made people want it rather than fear it."

 She passed the pendant clockwise to Weiknos.
 As she did, all eleven objects shifted—everyone passing their sacred item to the person on their left.
 The choreography was precise, practiced.
 They'd rehearsed this rotation dozens of times over the past weeks.